Mitsubishi Triton Problems & Soulutions

 Ready for Work or Play!

 The rust issue is thought to be caused by a combination of factors, including the use of low-quality steel in the front support, exposure to road salt, and poor drainage.
-If you plan on using your 4WD for the intended purpose think about rust-proofing the underbody.
-One of the Mitsubishi Pajero issues is surface rust which can lead to structural rust if no rust protection is added.
+If you plan to use your 4WD for its intended purpose, consider rust-proofing the underbody.
+One of the Mitsubishi Pajero issues is surface rust, which can lead to structural rust if no rust protection is added.

 If you own a Mitsubishi Triton MQ, check the front support for signs of rust.
 If you see any rust, you should have it inspected by a qualified mechanic.